hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 If you want to return text data, use `r.text`.(Use mostly)

-If you want to return json, use `r.json`
+If you want to return JSON, use `r.json`

 If you want to return pictures and files, use `r.content`, it will return the binary data.